 Click the “View Raw” link in the XML Format Gist above to see the full XML tree.

 The fields and values in the results are the same whether encoded as JSON, JSONP or XML.
 They are simply formatted in a different output for your preference of real-time API client.

-The table below details the API responses from the Email Checker V3 API.
+The table below details the main API responses from the Email Checker V3 API.

 |Response||Return Code(s) or Value(s)||Explanation|

 |address||Email address||Validates the email address that has been verified|

 |username||username||The username part of the email address before the @|